barryclark/jekyll-now/draft.md

 The Preview Feature mechanism is now an essential tool for the development of new Java language features.
 Here’s a quick recap of the Preview Features properties, for more details see [here](https://blogs.oracle.com/javamagazine/the-role-of-preview-features-in-java-14-java-15-java-16-and-beyond).

 * Preview features are bound to a specific Java feature release.
 For example, [JEP 368](https://openjdk.java.net/jeps/368) defines the second Text Block preview, and is specific to Java 14.
 * Preview features are disabled by default to prevent any unintentional use.
-To use a preview feature, it should be enabled, at compile time and runtime, using the `--enable-preview` HotSpot flag.
+To use a preview feature, it should be enabled, at compile time and at runtime using the `--enable-preview` flag.
 * Preview features are non-final and non-permanent.
 They might evolve in later releases.
 And although it is unlikely, a preview feature might even be removed in a future release.
 * A Java Language feature might have associated APIs, so a 'previewed' Java language feature might also have such associated APIs.